DraconDev/job-apply-pro/README.md

 #### 🤖 Job Application Automation
 Automatically handles the entire application process with smart form detection and filling.

+#### 📝 AI-Powered Smart Forms
+Utilizes AI to intelligently detect and fill application forms on LinkedIn.

 #### 🎯 Job Title Filtering
 Customize your job search with powerful filtering options to focus on relevant positions.